cnoziere/cs3110_dbms/README.txt

 Example session

-Try running the following, while occasionally calling PRINT tablename to see the effects.
+Try running the following commands line-by-line, while occasionally calling PRINT tablename to see the effects.
 Also note that the .json files update with every change.
 The files are in the directory which shares the database name.

 CREATE DATABASE Characters